 Body psychotherapy applies the principles of somatic psychology to therapy.

-It is considered as a general branch of the somatic psychology field, some of the more specific branches include breathwork, somatherapy, eco-somatics and dance therapy.
+It is considered a general branch of the somatic psychology field, some of the more specific branches include breathwork, somatherapy, eco-somatics and dance therapy.

-The tension our bodies hold eventually manifests themselves through symptoms such as depression, anger and panic attacks.
+The tension our bodies hold eventually manifests itself through symptoms such as depression, anger and panic attacks.
 This storing pattern causes instability and stress in the autonomic nervous system (ANS), resulting in the person living in a continuous state of fight or flight.

 An important branch of body psychotherapy is breathwork.
 Different breathwork approaches are used as a transformational tool to release the past and rebalance the ANS.
 Breathwork can clear the blockages in the body and facilitate healing.
 What has been stored at a cellular level can be processed and released using breathwork techniques.
-Breathwork practitioners, such as the holotropic approach doesn’t diagnose problems using the body, unlike some other body psychotherapy approaches.
+Breathwork practitioners, such as the holotropic approach don’t diagnose problems using the body, unlike some other body psychotherapy approaches.
 They generally work in a group, use a specific form of breathing and use music and affirmations.
 According to research, breathwork can be helpful for mental health issues such as PTSD, anxiety and depression.